aashay/serlcd/README.md

 In order to facilitate easier communication to the LCD and to ensure it receives all the write commands, calling `write` writes your string or buffer to a write queue that is polled on (and flushed to the serial port) once every 50 milliseconds.

+Note: In my experience writing to the backlight a lot seemed to confuse the device (it writes to the EEPROM every time you make a backlight change) so it's probably not a good idea to do so in rapid succession.

 ## Usage

     var lcd = require('serlcd')("/dev/ttyUSB0");